 '''

-BLK SEGMENT PARA COMMON USE32 'BLK'
+SEGMENT PARA COMMON USE32 'BLK'

+BLK

 '''

-When you use the "mangle" option, the segment is named "COMMON_BLK" and the class is named "COMMON_BLK_DATA".
+When you use the "mangle" option, the segment is named " COMMON BLK" and the class is named "COMMON_BLK_DATA".

 '''

-COMMON_BLK SEGMENT PARA COMMON USE32 'COMMON_BLK_DATA'
+SEGMENT PARA COMMON USE32 'COMMON_BLK_DATA'

+COMMON_BLK

 '''

-(32-bit only) The "compact" memory model (small code, big data) is selected.
-The various models supported by Open Watcom F77 are described in the chapters entitled "16-bit Memory Models" on page 127 and "32-bit Memory Models" on page 189.
+MC (32-bit only) The "compact" memory model (small code, big data) is selected.
+The various models supported by Open Watcom F77 are described in the chapters entitled "16-bit Memory Models" on page 97 and "32-bit Memory Models" on page 147.

-MF

-(32-bit only) The "flat" memory model (code and data up to 4 gigabytes) is selected.
-The various models supported by Open Watcom F77 are described in the chapters entitled "16-bit Memory Models" on page 127 and "32-bit Memory Models" on page 189.
+MF (32-bit only) The "flat" memory model (code and data up to 4 gigabytes) is selected.
+The various models supported by Open Watcom F77 are described in the chapters entitled "16-bit Memory Models" on page 97 and "32-bit Memory Models" on page 147.
 This is the default memory model option.

-- MH (16-bit only) The "huge" memory model (big code, huge data) is selected.
-The various models supported by Open Watcom F77 are described in the chapters entitled "16-bit Memory Models" on page 127 and "32-bit Memory Models" on page 189. - ML The "large" memory model (big code, big data) is selected.
-The various models supported by Open Watcom F77 are described in the chapters entitled "16-bit Memory Models" on page 127 and "32-bit Memory Models" on page 189.
-This is the default 16-bit memory model option. - MM The "medium" memory model (big code, small data) is selected.
-The various models supported by Open Watcom F77 are described in the chapters entitled "16-bit Memory Models" on page 127 and "32-bit Memory Models" on page 189. - MS (32-bit only) The "small" memory model (small code, small data) is selected.
-The various models supported by Open Watcom F77 are described in the chapters entitled "16-bit Memory Models" on page 127 and "32-bit Memory Models" on page 189. - (32-bit only) This option allows the use of the ESP register as a base register to reference local variables and subprogram arguments in the generated code.
+MH(16-bit only) The "huge" memory model (big code, huge data) is selected.
+The various models supported by Open Watcom F77 are described in the chapters entitled "16-bit Memory Models" on page 97 and "32-bit Memory Models" on page 147.

+MLThe "large" memory model (big code, big data) is selected.
+The various models supported by Open Watcom F77 are described in the chapters entitled "16-bit Memory Models" on page 97 and "32-bit Memory Models" on page 147.
+This is the default 16-bit memory model option.

+The "medium" memory model (big code, small data) is selected.
+The various models supported by Open Watcom F77 are described in the chapters entitled "16-bit Memory Models" on page 97 and "32-bit Memory Models" on page 147.

+MS

+(32-bit only) The "small" memory model (small code, small data) is selected.
+The various models supported by Open Watcom F77 are described in the chapters entitled "16-bit Memory Models" on page 97 and "32-bit Memory Models" on page 147.

+OB

+(32-bit only) This option allows the use of the ESP register as a base register to reference local variables and subprogram arguments in the generated code.
 This can reduce the size of the prologue/epilogue sequences generated by the compiler thus improving overall performance.
 Note that when this option is specified, the compiler will abort when there is not enough memory to optimize the subprogram.
+By default, the code generator uses more memory-efficient algorithms when a low-on-memory condition is detected.

+OBP

-By default, the code generator uses more memory-efficient algorithms when a low-on-memory condition is detected. - OBP This option causes the code generator to try to order the blocks of code emitted such that the "expected" execution path (as determined by a set of simple heuristics) will be straight through, with other cases being handled by jumps to separate blocks of code "out of line".
+This option causes the code generator to try to order the blocks of code emitted such that the "expected" execution path (as determined by a set of simple heuristics) will be straight through, with other cases being handled by jumps to separate blocks of code "out of line".
 This will result in better cache utilization on the Pentium.
+If the heuristics do not apply to your code, it could result in a performance decrease.

+oc

-If the heuristics do not apply to your code, it could result in a performance decrease. - OC This option may be used to disable the optimization where a "CALL" followed by a "RET" (return) is changed into a "JMP" (jump) instruction.
+This option may be used to disable the optimization where a "CALL" followed by a "RET" (return) is changed into a "JMP" (jump) instruction.
 This option is required if you wish to link an overlayed program using the Microsoft DOS Overlay Linker.
 The Microsoft DOS Overlay Linker will create overlay calls for a "CALL" instruction only.
 This option is not required when using the Open Watcom Linker.
 This option is not assumed by default.

+OD

+Non-optimized code sequences are generated.
+The resulting code will be much easier to debug when using Open Watcom Debugger.
+By default, Open Watcom F77 will select "od" if "d2" is specified.